 Abu Dhabi also has other must-see destinations such as the following:

-- Sheikh Zayed Mosque: This is the must visit in Abu Dhabi.
+- Sheikh Zayed Mosque: this is the must visit in Abu Dhabi.
 It is one of the largest mosques in the world and its beauty is unquestionable.
 It has more than 80 domes and around a thousand columns.
 I recommend you to go as the entrance is free.
-If you have more information do not hesitate to read the post about the Sheikh Zayed Mosque.

-- Louvre Abu Dhabi: Opened in 2017, this museum was designed by the architect Jean Nouvel and houses some works of great value such as 'Portrait of a Lady' by Pablo Picasso, 'Breton Boys' by Paul Gauguin or 'Nature morte au cabas et à l'ail' and 'Le Bohémien', by Édouard Manet.
+- Louvre Abu Dhabi Museum: Inaugurated in 2017, this museum was designed by architect Jean Nouvel and houses some works of great value such as 'Portrait of a Lady' by Pablo Picasso, 'Breton Boys' by Paul Gauguin or 'Nature morte au cabas et à l'ail' and 'Le Bohémien', by Édouard Manet.

 - The Qasr Al-Hosn: Built in 1761, it is the oldest building in Abu Dhabi.